Coolant Temperature Sensor

 Coolant Temperature Sensor at 1A Auto

 Your engine is pretty hot stuff, but if it gets too hot, you’re going to start to have problems.
-That’s where your coolant temperature sensor (commonly abbreviated CTS) - or sensors - comes into play.
-Also sometimes referred to as an engine coolant temperature (ECT) sensor or coolant temperature switch, they help keep your engine operating smoothly and at the correct temperature.
+That’s where your sensors, like the coolant temperature sensor (CTS), come into play.
+Also sometimes referred to as an engine coolant temperature (ECT) sensor or coolant temperature switch, sensors help keep your engine operating smoothly at the right temperature.
 Temperature sensors are thermistors, resistors whose resistance changes with temperature.
 Your vehicle’s computer, the engine control module (ECU), sends a reference voltage to the temperature sensor and can determine what temperature it is experiencing by the difference in its output temperature.

 Your car or truck may have more than one coolant temperature sensor.
 One is mounted near the thermostat and is in contact with the coolant.
 It sends information to the ECU about the temperature so that the ECU can make adjustments to how the engine is running.
 Another sensor, known as the coolant temperature sending unit or sender, sends a signal to the temperature gauge or light on your dashboard to let you know if your engine is running hot.
 The temperature sending unit may be found near the thermostat.
 Some engines will have a separate sensor that signals the radiator cooling fan to turn on.
 Often though, a vehicle will have only one single engine coolant temperature sensor that sends the information to the ECU, which then controls the radiator fan and gauge or light on the dash.